 Tenant’s Insurance.
 From and after the Commencement Date or any earlier date upon which Tenant enters or occupies the Premises or any portion thereof, Tenant will maintain, at its expense, all risk (or “special form”) property insurance covering the full replacement cost of all Initial Improvements, Tenant-Made Alterations and Tenant’s Property installed or placed in the Premises by Tenant at Tenant’s expense; workers’ compensation insurance with no less than the minimum limits required by law; employer’s liability insurance with limits of $1,000,000 each accident; and commercial general liability insurance covering the Premises and Tenant’s use thereof against claims for bodily injury or death and property damage, which commercial general liability insurance will include Landlord and mortgage lienholder as an additional insured.
-Landlord may from time to time require reasonable increases in any such limits consistent with the insurance being required by institutional owners of similar projects in the area.
+Landlord may from time to time require reasonable increases in any such limits consistent with the insurance being required by institutional owners of similar projects in the area or an increase in the replacement cost of the insured property.

 Insurance Generally.
 The commercial general liability policies shall provide coverage with a per occurrence limit of not less than $5,000,000, which limit may be satisfied by any combination of primary and excess or umbrella policies, insure on an occurrence and not a claims-made basis and provide contractual liability coverage.
 Tenant may meet all insurance requirements in this Lease through any combination of primary, excess or self-insurance coverage.
 All insurance policies will be issued by insurers authorized to do business in the jurisdiction in which the Premises are located and have a Best’s rating not less than A-.
 Each party will endeavor to give the other party thirty (30) days’ prior notice before any cancellation or lapse of such coverage.
 Landlord will deliver a certificate evidencing such policies to Tenant upon Tenant’s request, at the commencement of the Lease Term or at each renewal of said insurance.
-For evidence of Tenant’s policies and the required inclusions, if applicable, of Landlord and mortgage lienholder as loss payee and/or additional insured, Tenant’s memorandum of insurance can be located at www.amazon.com/moi.
+For evidence of Tenant’s policies and the required inclusions, if applicable, of Landlord and mortgage lienholder as loss payee and additional insured, Tenant’s memorandum of insurance can be located at www.amazon.com/moi.